mrtimd/HTML_CSS_JavaScript/README.md

 # HTML_CSS_JavaScript
-General Notes for UI and UX
+General Notes for UI and UX - some are broken and are meant to be fixed to use...

 FIles are generally intended to show interaction with JavaScript and various odd ball examples like;